liviajakob/self-organising-maps/README.md

-# Self-Organising-Maps: Using Machine Learning to explore spatial data
+# Self-Organising Maps: Using Machine Learning to explore spatial data

 This project applies the SOM technique to Scottish deprivation data from Edinburgh.
 Seven clusters (hierachical clustering) are created and displayed on a geographical map.